mochajs/mocha/docs/index.md

 ## Asynchronous Code

 Testing asynchronous code with Mocha could not be simpler!
 Simply invoke the callback when your test is complete.
 By adding a callback (usually named `done`) to `it()`, Mocha will know that it should wait for this function to be called to complete the test.
-This callback accepts both an `Error` instance (or subclass thereof) _or_ a falsy value; anything else will cause a failed test.
+This callback accepts both an `Error` instance (or subclass thereof) _or_ a falsy value; anything else is invalid usage and throws an error (usually causing a failed test).

 ```js
 describe('User', function() {